Hablamos Español Insurance Companies We Work With

 What is own-occupation coverage?

-It pays if you cannot perform your specific occupation.
+It generally pays if you cannot perform your specific occupation.
 Any-occupation only pays if you cannot do any suitable work, a much harder standard.
-Own-occupation is stronger.
+Own-occupation is the stronger definition.

 Isn't my coverage at work enough?

-Group disability is valuable but often limited, with a stricter definition and lower replacement, and it ends if you leave the job.
-An individual policy supplements it and stays with you.
+Group disability is valuable but often limited, with a stricter definition and lower replacement, and it tends to end if you leave the job.
+An individual policy can supplement it and stay with you.

 RS